 Recently, I launched a best and worst consumer experience feature on The Survive and Thrive Boomer Guide.

-I think looking weekly at these experiences helps us learn from our successes and mistakes.
+I think looking weekly at our best and worse experiences as consumers will help us learn from our successes and mistakes.

 Each week, we have dozens of consumer happenings, some good and some bad.
 Here’s one each of mine for this week:

 My best consumer experience: Shopping at a 50 percent off sale

 Thursday I went to Bellingham to shop at Diva Boutique, my niece Suzi’s dress shop.
 She was having a half-off, 10th Anniversary Sale.

 It enjoyed myself tremendously.
 Suzi served champagne and cake.
 I bought a new pair of black pants and a black skirt at bargain prices.

 An added bonus: I was able to visit with Suzi and her family that evening.
 Tyler is 5 years old and Savanah is 3.
 What fun.

 My worst consumer experience: Spoiled dried mangoes from Safeway

 Before my trip to Bellingham, I went to Safeway to buy organic nuts.
 I found some and also picked out a package of dried mangoes.